wala/jsdelta/README.md

 otherwise in `node_modules/.bin`.
 The script is a symlink to the `delta.js` source file.

-We've tested JS Delta on Linux and Mac OS X.
+We test JS Delta on Linux and Mac OS X using Node.js version 10.
+The tool may not work correctly on other operating systems or earlier Node.js versions.

 Usage
 -----